KratosMultiphysics/CoSimIO/docs/tutorials/c/mpi.md

 <!-- /code_chunk_output -->
 ---

-This document describes the C++ MPI interface of the CoSimIO for performing MPI-parallel coupled simulations.
+This document describes the C MPI interface of the CoSimIO for performing MPI-parallel coupled simulations.
 Most functionalities work in the same way in serial and MPI, the differences are pointed out and explained here.

 ## Building the CoSimIO with MPI support
 Please check the [serial instructions](integration_co_sim_io.md#building-the-cosimio) first.